 Darius the Mede is a mystery.
 Some believe he was Cyrus himself.
 Others believe he was Gubaru or Gobryas the appointed king over Babylon under Cyrus.
 Cyrus entered the city in victory on October 29, 539 B.C.
 The name Darius was the name or title of at least 5 Persian rulers.
 One clue that this king is Cyrus himself is found in Daniel 6:28.

-28 So this Daniel prospered during the reign of Darius and the reign of Cyrus the Persian.
-(Daniel 6:28 ESV)
+28 So this Daniel enjoyed success in the reign of Darius and in the reign of Cyrus the Persian.
+Daniel 6:28 (NASB)

 It is possible to translate this verse as, “So this Daniel prospered during the reign of Darius even Cyrus the Persian.”
 Whoever this king was, God used him for His glory, as we shall see in chapter 6.